suvojit1999/Full_Auth_System-MERN_Assignment/README.md

 For the deployed link:
 1. I already deployed the frontend part on vercel, as I was to do. you can visit the app on "https://full-auth-system-mern-assignment-cf5rwiz19.vercel.app/"
 2. I deployed the backend part to Render.com.
+3. I wrote the backend part such a way that it is able to handle various input scenarios (correct, incorrect, and missing inputs) and will return appropriate responses for each case.
+Feel free to test the application to see the results.